 Other endocrine disruptors include phthalates - so read personal care product labels to avoid these.
 Another way to lower exposure to endocrine disruptors is to buy and store food not in plastic containers, but in glass containers or stainless steel.
 Don't microwave food in any sort of plastic containers.
 Avoid products with fragrances in them, including air fresheners.
 Avoid flexible vinyl (e.g. shower curtains).
 (For all posts on endocrine disruptors, and an article from National Institutes of Health.)
-From PLOS Biology:
+From a research article by Liza Gross in PLOS Biology:

 Bisphenol A (BPA), unlike DES, remained obscure until the 1950s, when chemists tapped it to make polycarbonate plastics and epoxy resins.
 BPA now tops the list of high-volume chemicals, and is found in numerous consumer products, including water bottles, food packaging containers and can linings, and thermal paper products like cash receipts and boarding passes (Fig 1).
 And because it can leach out of products, it’s been detected in the urine of nearly every person tested.
 It’s also been found in breast milk, follicular and amniotic fluid, cord blood, placental tissue, fetal livers, and the blood of pregnant women.